 While at Duma Tau you'll be offered day and night game drives take place along the Savuti Channel and Linyanti River.
 You can also observe animals and birds from the viewing hide by the waterside.
 Other activities include boating and guided nature walks.

 Photographs courtesy of Wilderness Safaris.

-10 tented rooms (8 twin and 2 family rooms each with 2 en-suite bedrooms), built on raised decks.
+Rooms: 10 tented rooms (8 twin and 1 family rooms with 2 en-suite bedrooms and a honeymoon tent), built on raised decks.
 The tents have canvas roofs and wraparound windows.
 They have en-suite facilities.
-Activities:

-The camp accepts children over the age of 8.
+Children: The camp accepts children over the age of 8.
 Duma Tau is unfenced, so children need to be kept under constant surveillance.
-Health: